apache/pulsar/site2/website/versioned_docs/version-2.4.2/reference-metrics.md

 - [Counter](https://prometheus.io/docs/concepts/metric_types/#counter): a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
 - [Gauge](https://prometheus.io/docs/concepts/metric_types/#gauge): a *gauge* is a metric that represents a single numerical value that can arbitrarily go up and down.
 - [Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram): a histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+The `_bucket` suffix is the number of observations within a histogram bucket, configured with parameter `{le="<upper inclusive bound>"}`.
+The `_count` suffix is the number of observations, shown as a time series and behaves like a counter.
+The `_sum` suffix is the sum of observed values, also shown as a time series and behaves like a counter.
+These suffixes are together denoted by `_*` in this doc.
 - [Summary](https://prometheus.io/docs/concepts/metric_types/#summary): similar to a histogram, a summary samples observations (usually things like request durations and response sizes).
 While it also provides a total count of observations and a sum of all observed values, it calculates configurable quantiles over a sliding time window.

 ## ZooKeeper

 The ZooKeeper metrics are exposed under "/metrics" at port 8000.
 You can use a different port by configuring the `stats_server_port` system property.

 ### Server metrics